Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 ## Basic setup
 [hr_minor]

-I recommend practicing the dupe glitch on Shinmyoumaru's second non-spell because there is a safespot that allows for easy practice, she does not more and she has a lot of HP.
+I recommend practicing the dupe glitch on Shinmyoumaru's second non-spell because there is a safespot that allows for easy practice, she does not move and she has a lot of HP.
 You can warp to this non-spell using [a=https://github.com/touhouworldcup/thprac]the practice tool thprac[/a].

 [img=guides/th14-gohei-dupe/safespot.png, figtitle=A safespot on Shinmyoumaru's second non-spell, alt=Reimu and Shinmyoumaru] [br]